 - Teaches self-awareness: Taking time to slow down and turn inwards can encourage self-awareness and reflection, says White.
-And feeling more in tune with yourself can help you tap into how you’re feeling, develop patience, and even improve your ability to communicate with others.
+And feeling more in tune with yourself might help you tap into how you’re feeling, develop patience, or even improve your ability to communicate with others.

 - Boosts creativity: Clearing your mind and focusing inwardly can enhance creativity, according to White.
 And there’s science to back it up: Research in the journal Thinking Skills and Creativity found that the mindfulness you develop from meditation encourages open-mindedness and the ability to concentrate while decreasing self-conscious thoughts and fear of being judged.

 What to Expect From Meditation